Ethics & Philosophy at Paulet

 Our topics of learning are listed below.
 The sequence of learning is designed to develop students understanding of our values and principles.

-Autumn 1 The Island – Rules Jesus Religious expression
+Autumn 1 The Island – Part 1 Jesus – Part 1 Crime and punishment

 How are students assessed in KS3 Ethics?